-Mean ELA / Math Growth Percentiles are the average of the individual student growth percentiles of the students in the group.
+Mean ELA/Math Growth Percentiles are the average of the individual student growth percentiles of the students in the group.

-Migratory Child According to sections 1115(c)(1)(A) (incorporated into the MEP by sections 1304(c)(2), 1115(b), and 1309(3) of the ESEA, and 34 C.F.R. § 200.103(a) of ED's Title I regulations) a child is a "migratory child" and is eligible for MEP services if all of the following conditions are met:
+Migratory Child is eligible for Migrant Education Program (MEP) services if all of the following conditions are met, according to Sections 1115(c)(1)(A) (incorporated into the MEP by Sections 1304(c)(2), 1115(b), and 1309(3) of the Elementary and Secondary Education Act, and 34 Code of Federal Regulations § 200.103(a) of ED's Title I regulations):

-The child is not older than 21 years of age; and the child is entitled to a free public education (through grade 12) under state law, or the child is not yet at a grade level at which the LEA provides a free public education, and the child made a qualifying move in the preceding 36 months as a migratory agricultural worker or a migratory fisher, or did so with, or to join a parent/guardian or spouse who is a migratory agricultural worker or a migratory fisher; and with regard to the qualifying move identified in paragraph 3, above, the child moved due to economic necessity from one residence to another residence, and from one school district to another; or in a state that is comprised of a single school district, has moved from one administrative area to another with such district; or resides in a school district of more than 15,000 square miles and migrates a distance of 20 miles or more to a temporary residence.
+- 1. The child is not older than 21 years of age; and - 2. a.
+The child is entitled to a free public education (through Grade 12) under state law, or - 2. b.
+The child is not yet at a grade level at which the Local Education Agency (LEA) provides a free public education, and - 3.
+The child made a qualifying move in the preceding 36 months as a migratory agricultural worker or a migratory fisher, or did so with, or to join a parent/guardian or spouse who is a migratory agricultural worker or a migratory fisher; and - 4.
+With regard to the qualifying move identified in paragraph 3, above, the child moved due to economic necessity from one residence to another residence, and - a.
+From one school district to another; or - b.
+In a state that is comprised of a single school district, has moved from one administrative area to another within such district; or - c.
+Resides in a school district of more than 15,000 square miles and migrates a distance of 20 miles or more to a temporary residence.
 (NRG, Ch.
+II, A1)

-II, A1) Source: ED Migrant Education Program
+Source: ED Migrant Education Program

-Military-Connected Students are students with a parent or guardian who is a member of the Armed Forces on active duty.
+Military-Connected Students are students with a parent or guardian who is a member of the U.S. Armed Forces on active duty.